nromeron/RAGuard/01-solution-analysis_1.md

 - Advanced DLP, tokenization/pseudonymization for PII, ML/NER-based PII detection beyond pattern matching
 - An LLM-based reviewer as an additional output-validation layer; full sandboxing of retrieved content
 - Deep model optimization, fine-tuning, or an alternative model — only if latency measurements show the LLM call is the actual bottleneck
-- Full PII-at-rest lifecycle: custom encryption at rest, encrypted backups, a formal data retention/deletion policy
+- Full PII-at-rest lifecycle beyond EBS-level volume encryption: encrypted backups, a formal data retention/deletion policy, and application-level encryption for particularly sensitive fields if ever needed
-- Formal compliance mapping: a DPIA, data-subject rights (access/rectification/erasure), audit logging, a full PCI-DSS/GDPR control map
+- Formal compliance mapping: a DPIA, data-subject rights (access/rectification/erasure), audit logging, a full PCI-DSS/GDPR control map beyond the requirements already addressed in Section 3.3
 - Document/corpus ingestion integrity controls (source allowlisting, validation, adversarial testing) — relevant only if external or automated ingestion is ever added
 - Third-party LLM/embeddings provider due diligence (data residency, training-data usage policy, contractual terms) — to be addressed as part of the D2 ADR on provider selection
+- Multi-provider fallback / automatic failover for the LLM and embeddings APIs, instead of the MVP's deliberate hard-fail-and-be-honest behavior on outage
+- Full document versioning and governance workflow for the corpus, beyond the MVP's minimal "last reviewed" field per document

 ---